vaab/tryton-documentation/developer_guide/getting_started.rst

 Hello World (in progress)
 ------------------------

-Almost every Tryton functionality that you are going to developed in a daily basis is enclosed into modules.
+Almost every Tryton functionality that you are going to develop on a daily basis is enclosed into the modules.
 In order to get an idea of available modules you should take a look inside trytond/modules.
-There you are going to see many folders.
-Each one comprises one set of facilities that can be installed and will be therefore available to end users.
+You will view many folders in the modules.
+Each one comprises one set of facilities that can be installed and will be available to the end users.
 Some examples are company, country, currency and party.

 In order to create your own module, your first step is to create a folder inside the aforementioned directory.
 In this hello world tutorial we are going to create a simple library control module: